 Turboprop aircraft are typically used in regional aviation on short and medium-haul routes where cost-efficiency is of prime importance.
 Furthermore, they are dominant in places with low passenger traffic or in so-called micro geographies where airstrips are shorter or rudimentary, thus, ideal for connecting small developed and remote cities.
 Moreover, their capacity to operate at low, slow speeds and altitudes is beneficial in difficult terrains and underserved airports.

-Turboprops serve other purposes such as in cargo services besides passenger transport.
-They are preferred for small to medium scale cargo delivery as they can carry moderate payloads over regional distances.
-This is critical for industries that rely on express shipping to remote locations which is not feasible with jets because of operating costs and limited runways.
+Turboprops serve other purposes, such as in cargo services, besides passenger transport.
+They are preferred for small to medium-scale cargo delivery as they can carry moderate payloads over regional distances.
+This is critical for industries that rely on express shipping to remote locations, which is not feasible with jets because of operating costs and limited runways.

 Comparing Jets and Turboprops